Drobinson5612/playwright-docker-test/README.md

 # Playwright-Docker-Test

-Containerized TypeScript application that uses Playwright to interact with a test website.
-Using Yahoo!
-Finance's daily list of IPOs as a test website, this application navigates to the website, retrieves data, and performs basic validations.
+Containerized TypeScript application that uses Playwright to interact with test websites.
+For UI automation - currently using Yahoo!
+Finance's daily list of IPOs as a test website, navigate to the website, retrieve data, and perform basic validations.
+For API automation - currently using [prompt-helper](https://github.com/Drobinson5612/prompt-helper) as a test website.
+Validates basic API tests against the back-end.

 ## Overview
 This project demonstrates: